-A. The Texas legislature considered offering incentives this year but failed to act.
-However, there is a statewide property tax exemption for solar installations.
+A. In 2011 the Texas legislature passed a law making it more difficult for a HOA to deny a homeowner the right to install a solar energy device.
+In addition, there is a statewide property tax exemption for solar installations.
 Any increase in the value of the house due to a solar investment is not added to the value used to calculate property taxes.

 Q. Some cities are now offering tax breaks for low-cost financing for solar electric investments.
 Is Houston in that group?

 Q. I’d love to see my meter run backwards.
 But what’s the payoff if that happens?

 A. Every electric provider is different.
 Some like Green Mountain, offer a dollar-for-dollar saving up to a limit.
 Others offer a credit based on the wholesale price, which is significantly below the retail price.

 Q. Can a solar power system serve as a backup during a hurricane?

 A. It’s possible but most residential systems are not wired that way.
 It can only be used when the electric grid goes down if a homeowner also installs a battery backup system, which can cost more than $3,000.